nahsiloh/Jumpstart-Notes/Day 27_MongoDb & Mongoose.md

 ## MongoDB

+- start the mongoDB server `mongod`

 - set the default dbpath - in git bash

   `mongod --dbpath ~/data/db`

-- Mongo is the server, there are many ways to speak to the server
+- MongoDB is the server, there are many ways to speak to the server

-  - Mongo shell is a user interface that talks to the mongodb server through an API
+  - Mongo shell is a user interface that talks to the mongoDB server through an API
   - Azure Cosmos - vs Code
   - Compass
   - Express